puppetlabs-toy-chest/puppetlabs-catalog_preview/api/documentation/preview-help.md

 The different assert values do not alter what is produced - only the exit value is different as both equality and compliance is checked in every preview.

 The command exits with -1 if there is a general error.
+The state

 AUTHOR
 ------